Reconstituted Milk Processing Description

 UHT treatment system of reconstituted milk

-Reconstituted milk filling system
+Reconstituted milk filling and packing system

 The reconstituted milk can be aseptically filled into Tetra Pak cartons, after filling, there is no need for secondary sterilizing.

 The reconstituted milk can also be hot-filled or aseptically filled into the bottles.
-When hot filling, the milk in bottles will be sterilized again by the retort sterilizer, and then cooled to room temperature, after labeling, date coding and packing into the cartons or shrink packages.
+When hot filling, the milk in bottles will be sterilized again by the retort sterilizer, and then cooled to room temperature after labeling, date coding, and packing into the cartons or shrink packages.